The Spirit of Ukko

-The Spirit of Ukko is the debut full-length studio album by the Finnish heavy metal band Kiuas, released on May 4, 2005 by Spinefarm Records.
+The Spirit of Ukko is the debut studio album by the Finnish heavy metal band Kiuas, released on 4 May 2005 by Spinefarm Records.
 "Ukko" in Finnish mythology is the greatest of the pagan gods and is a Finnish male name.
 The Japanese version features a bonus song eponymously titled from the Winter in June EP.
-The third quarter piece of the song, "Across the Snows" is sung in Finnish.
+The third quarter piece of the song "Across the Snows" is sung in Finnish.